 Background

 Wireless communication is a communication mode which does not use physical wires to connect between two or more devices to transfer data.
 It uses electromagnetic waves to transfer signals.
 Depending on the wave frequencies, network coverage area will be changed.
-It can occur network connectivity issues for some regions.
+It can cause network connectivity issues for some regions.
 Generally, there are more advantages of using wireless networks.
 Cost is low since it does not require any physical infrastructure to maintain.
-Most of the times flexibility and accessibility of a wireless network are high regardless of the location.
+Frequently, flexibility and accessibility of a wireless network are high, regardless of the location.
 Some of the popular wireless technologies are WiFi, Bluetooth, NFC (Near-field communication) and satellite services.
 Mobile ad hoc network is a dynamic network which uses wireless technologies.
 MANET is widely used in applications such as home intelligence devices, military and Sensor networks [3], [11].
 Routing protocols specify how routers should communicate with each other in the network.
 In a mobile ad hoc network, the ad hoc routing protocol is used for this purpose.

-Due to the mobility feature of network nodes in the mobile ad hoc networks, security issues could arise at any time.
-Simply the packets might be dropped due to some unpredictable conditions.
+Due to the mobility feature of network nodes in the mobile ad hoc networks, security issues could arise at any time such as the packets being dropped due to some unpredictable conditions.
 Therefore, the regular transmission process of the network can be interrupted.
 Existing cryptographic techniques like public/private key encryption and other security mechanisms such as packet filters, firewalls cannot always identify the trustworthy nodes to communicate.
 In public/private key encryption, anyone can encrypt a message using the public key of the receiver.
-Packet filtering or static filtering is a firewall technique which can monitor based on incoming and outgoing packets.
-As diverse to all the above-mentioned methods, defining a trust-based schema on top of ad hoc networks to detect each one hop (directly connected) neighbor nodes will solve this issue up to a considerable level.
+Packet filtering or static filtering is a firewall technique which can monitor, based on incoming and outgoing packets.
+As diverse to all the above-mentioned methods, defining a trust-based schema on top of ad hoc networks to detect each one hop (directly connected) neighbor nodes will solve this issue up to a considerable degree.

 Literature Review